deeplearning4j/deeplearning4j/programmingguide/06_ffn.md

     .pretrain(false).backprop(true).build();
 ```

 There is one hidden layer with 20 nodes and an output layer with two nodes using a softmax activation function and a negative log likelihood loss function.
 We also set how the weights of the neural network are initialized and how the neural network will optimize the weights.
-To make the results reproducible, we also set its seed.
+To make the results reproducible, we also set its seed; that is, we use randomly initialized weights, but we save their random initialization in case we need to start training from the same point later, to confirm our results.

 ## <a name="Training">Training and Evaluating a Feed Forward Neural Network</a>

-To actually create the model, a MultiLayerNetwork is initialized using the previously set configuration.
-We can then fit the data using a training loop; alternatively, if a MultipleEpochsIterator is used, then the fit function only needs to be called only once to train the data with the set amount of epochs.
+To actually create the model, a `MultiLayerNetwork` is initialized using the previously set configuration.
+We can then fit the data using a training loop; alternatively, if a `MultipleEpochsIterator` is used, then the fit function only needs to be called only once to train the data with the set amount of epochs.

 ```
 MultiLayerNetwork model = new MultiLayerNetwork(conf);